Emmett Paré

 J. Emmett Paré (January 24, 1907 – October 1973), was an American tennis player in the early part of the 20th century and the tennis coach at Tulane University who played his college tennis at Georgetown University, and was one of the early stars of professional tennis.

 Paré was a captain on the Georgetown University tennis team, and in 1928 he reached the doubles final in the NCAA Championships.
 He graduated from Georgetown in 1929.

-In 1928, he won the singles title at the Tri-State Tennis Tournament (nowadays known as the Cincinnati Masters) and reached the singles final again in Cincinnati in 1930.
+He was 19-3 in four singles appearances at the Cincinnati Open, winning the 1928 singles title and reaching the singles final in 1930.
+His three singles losses were against George Lott in the 1927 final, Herbert Bowman in a 1929 semifinal, and Frank Shields in the 1930 final.

-He also won the Western Tennis Championships in 1928; also the Western Indoor Championships and the Michigan State title in 1927.
+He won the Western Tennis Championships in 1928, and won the Western Indoor Championships title and the Michigan State title in 1927.
 In 1929, he won the U.S. National Clay Court Championship singles title after a five-set victory in the final against J. Gilbert Hall.

-Around 1931, he became a touring professional; he traveled with the legendary Bill Tilden in his first barnstorming tour in 1931.
-However, by 1933, Paré had settled in as the head pro at the New Orleans Tennis Club; in the same year he started as tennis coach at Tulane University.
-He was ineligible to play in the top amateur events.
+Pare became a touring professional (making him ineligible to play the top amateur events) and traveled with Bill Tilden in his first barnstorming tour in 1931.
+By 1933, Paré became the head pro at the New Orleans Tennis Club, the same year he began as tennis coach at Tulane University.
 In 1934 he won the doubles title at the U. S. Pro Tennis Championships with Bruce Barnes.

 From 1934 to 1973, he was the head tennis coach at Tulane University.
-For 40 years, until his retirement in 1973, Paré's Green Wave squads were a national powerhouse and the scourge of the Old Southeastern Conference.
-His teams won 20 Southeastern Conference team titles and in 1959 his Green Wave team tied the University of Notre Dame for the NCAA team title.
+For 40 years, until his retirement in 1973, Paré's Green Wave squads were a national powerhouse and won 20 Southeastern Conference team titles.
+In 1959 his Green Wave team tied the University of Notre Dame for the NCAA team title.
 Six of his Tulane players won NCAA singles championships.

 From 1938 until Tulane left the SEC in 1966, the Green Wave won 18 conference championships, including nine straight from 1951 until 1959.
 That year was also monumental in another respect for Tulane, as Paré's squad captured the school's only team national championship, winning the 1959 NCAA title.
 That championship followed NCAA runner-up appearances in 1949 and 1957.